 Flat Rate Scheme (Invoice and Cash-Based)

-This scheme is favoured by sole traders, freelancers and small businesses that make occasional or low-cost purchases, as using this scheme, VAT on purchases cannot be reclaimed.
-The flat rate scheme was created to simply the process of paying VAT.
+This scheme is favoured by sole traders, freelancers and small businesses that make occasional or low-cost purchases, as using this scheme, VAT on purchases cannot be reclaimed (with a few exceptions).
+The flat rate scheme was created to simplify the process of paying VAT.
 In essence the scheme works this way: VAT is still charged at 20% of the invoice value; however, VAT is paid to HMRC at a lower rate, (dependent upon your profession or trade) leaving a difference which is extra profit to the business.
 You can find further information on the HMRC site here.

 5. Set yourself targets and then stick to them

 Setting realistic and measurable goals to aim for is an essential aspect of setting up a successful business.
 Without measurable goals, a business can end up sitting still or worse, spiralling out of control.
 Understand your KPI’s – that’s key performance indicators – and how you can measure them.
 Set yourself targets and budgets and then track them to identify improvements or declines over time.
 Always make sure you work within your limits and only set targets that you can realistically achieve.

 6. Understand your (profitable) customers

 It’s something that we are proud of at Sage – knowing our customers inside out.
 I believe it should be an essential part of any business.
 Without your customers, you wouldn’t have a reason to exist so make an effort to get to know them, and the macro/micro issues at their level.
 Understand what customers deliver you the best returns and how you benefit them.
 And the only way you can drill deep into this understanding is through using your accounting data.
 Remember – the customer information in your accounting system is valuable data – use it wisely.